tick-github/tick-documentation/docs/proof/4a-dot-research-microservices.md

 ## Intro

-This research document will mainly focus about microservice architectures, the main problem of service discovery, and the solution Netflix Eureka provides for a Java stack.
+This research document will mainly focus on microservice architectures, the main problem of service discovery, and the solution Netflix Eureka provides for a Java stack.

 The problem will first be laid out and explained, which will be followed by sub-questions, finally leading up to a proof of concept with the soluton integrated into it.